notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 - **Expires**: `2055-07-09`
     - Please note: the dates are based on the time in France.
 Depending on your timezone, the date shown in your certificate viewer may show a different day.

+Please note: the notepad-plus-plus.org and npp-user-manual.org hosts may require that you respond to an "I am a human, not a robot" page, or otherwise do a human-verification before it allows you to see any pages on those websites, let alone download a file, so if you've never visited the main sites, just following those direct links (or trying to save-link-target-as) may be blocked.
+The hosts may also require that javascript be enabled in your browser as part of their not-a-robot check, so command-line based downloaders (`Invoke-WebRequest` or `wget` or similar) or standalone file-download utilities (that don't have a fully-featured web browser behind them) might also be blocked.
+If you are blocked, go to https://notepad-plus-plus.org and https://npp-user-manual.org in your browser, and make sure that you get access to the website; for as long as the hosts/providers cache your "I am a human" credentials, the direct URLs should work after that, at least in that browser.